tudasc/CaPI/README.md

 ### Instrumentation with CaPI
 You can use the provided compiler wrappers `clang-inst`/`clang-inst++` to build and instrument program.
-Before building, set the environment variable `INST_FILTER_FILE` to the name of the generated IC file.
+Before building, set the environment variable `CAPI_FILTER_FILE` to the name of the generated IC file.

 Please note that the compiler wrapper will not automatically link any measurement library.
 You will need to define the corresponding build flags yourself.